Zilard0/Backups/Summer 2022/CHEM4502/Chapters/Chapters 3 and 4.md

 $$\hat A f(x)=g(x)$$

 #### Postulate 2's Equation
-Use: AN operator, its eigenfunctions, and the eigenvalues are defined by a specific relationship.
+Use: An operator, its eigenfunctions, and the eigenvalues are defined by a specific relationship.
 $$\hat A f(x)=af(x)$$
 * $a$=Eigenvalue
 * $f(x)$ = Eigenfunction of $\hat A$